8 CRR-NY 29.7NY-CRR

 8 CRR-NY 29.7

-29.7 Special provisions for the profession of pharmacy.
+29.7 Special provisions for the professions of pharmacy and registered pharmacy technicians.

 (a) The requirements of this section set forth for written prescriptions shall also be applicable to electronic prescriptions, as defined in section 63.6(a)(7)(i)(a) of this Title, unless otherwise indicated.
 For purposes of this section signature shall include an electronic signature, as defined in section 63.6(a)(7)(i)(c) of this Title, when applicable, and sign shall include the affixing of an electronic signature.
 Unprofessional conduct in the practice of pharmacy shall include all conduct prohibited by sections 29.1 and 29.2 of this Part except as provided in this section, and shall also include the following: